Finite Element Analysis of Plate and Shell Structures: Part 1 - Plates

 Building your own solver will give you a much deeper understanding of the underlying theory.
 That said, we’ll also cover how to implement the same solutions using OpenSeesPy and Pynite - two free and open-source Python libraries.

-To complete our modelling and analysis toolset, we’ll also cover mesh generation using a procedural workflow that uses GMSH, an incredibly powerful open-source meshing library.
+To complete our modelling and analysis toolkit, we’ll also cover mesh generation using a procedural workflow that uses GMSH, an incredibly powerful open-source meshing library.

 Once you’ve completed this course, you’ll have a complete workflow for the analysis of plate structures, backed by a fundamental understanding of the Reissner-Mindlin theory that powers it all!
 You'll also be ready to expand your knowledge to shell structures in the next course in this series.